bitgenics/linc-cli/README.md

 ![alt text](https://cloud.githubusercontent.com/assets/468748/25605400/26610d02-2f3d-11e7-95ec-862ea80043f7.png "linc serve")

-### Deploying your site
+### Publishing your site

-In order to actually use your site, you'll need to deploy it.
-Deploying is as easy as running `linc deploy`.
+In order to actually use your site, you'll need to publish it.
+Publishing is as easy as running `linc publish`.
 This will create a zip-file of your `dist` directory, and upload it to our servers.
 Depending on your internet connection, this may take a few moments.
 Once the upload has finished, you will be notified, and your deployment's main information will be shown.
 Deployments are uniquely identified using a so-called deployment key, which is based on your actual website code, the site name, and the settings that you choose to use with your site.
-A deployment URL is shown, which you can use to access the site after deployment.
+A deployment URL is shown, which you can use to access the site after it has been published.
 It may take a few moments for your latest deployment to become available.

 ![alt text](https://cloud.githubusercontent.com/assets/468748/25605419/3d311d7e-2f3d-11e7-8adb-b09d0e48b8d1.png "linc deploy")